Table of Contents

 Blockchain and traditional databases fundamentally differ in storing, managing, and securing data.

 While both serve the purpose of maintaining records, their underlying principles, mechanisms, and benefits vary significantly.
-Understanding these differences is crucial for businesses and individuals who leverage these technologies effectively.

 This article delves into blockchain technology’s unique characteristics compared to traditional database models, highlighting their advantages and challenges.